 What did I do?
 I fired them on the spot.
 I wasn’t going to wait for them to change their company’s culture.
 You don’t mess with a mama bear!

 Values are the bedrock of organizational culture.

-My friend and colleague Mark Miller, author of the new book Leaders Made Here: Building a Leadership Culture, says that culture is “the collective habits of the people.
+Mark Miller says that culture is “the collective habits of the people.
 Not the aspirations of leadership.
 Culture is not what we wish it would be, it is what it is.
 It is what people actually do with a high degree of predictability.”

 Values are guiding principles that provide broad guidelines on how to behave on a day-to-day basis.
 When an organization shares the same values, they will develop the collective habits that Mark describes.

 I wish my tree service company had articulated a value around environmental safety.

 If they had, the sprayer might have knocked on my door when he arrived and suggested that I shut my windows.
 He might have noticed there were children’s toys in the yard and move them before he sprayed.
 And he certainly wouldn’t have sprayed while the wind carried the mist onto a young man who was mowing the lawn.